CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

    - Name: **mongodbconnection (1)**

-   - Secret Value: Paste the connection string of Azure CosmosDB for the MongoDB account which you have copied in the previous exercise. **(2)**
+   - Secret Value: Paste the connection string of Azure CosmosDB for the MongoDB account that you have copied in the previous exercise. **(2)**

    - Keep other values default and click on **Create (3)**